rickzanussi/cryptobet/explanation_grading_rubric.md

   http://18.223.68.224:8080/home

-  Please use Chrome or report to me if it is not working.I extensevily tested but sometime in the smae machine with Chrome is possible to enter but with Explorer not
-  The first page take some seconds to load becuase have to laod all the nuber makinig 100 calls The are implemented also the buyNumber function and the combine number fucnction (remeber that the two number of the combineNumber function have to be owned by the sender of the function)
+  The first page take some seconds (between 8 and 10) to load becuase have to load  all the numbers status,  making 100 calls The are implemented also the buyNumber function and the combine number function (remember that the two numbers of the combineNumbers function have to be owned by the sender of the function)
-  There is a 4 link to betStatus function (not to be deployed in a productiono environment) that show and allow to change the default account (and privatekey!!!!!!!), and he address of the two contracts
+  There is a link to betStatus screen  (not to be deployed in a production environment) that show and allow to change the default account (and privatekey!!!!!!!), and the address of the two contracts on Rinkeby

   ### The applications should have the following features

   #### Display the current account
- Yes under betStattus
+ Yes under betStatus
   #### Using Metamask

  Due to the pure Node implementation of the main application, it was not possible including the MeatMaks signing.